Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

           "path": "/pizza_ordering"
       }'
 ```
-  You can get the `runtimeGroupId`, by using the [list runtime groups endpoint](https://developer.konghq.com/spec/cd849478-4628-4bc2-abcd-5d8a83d3b5f2/24c1f98b-ea51-4277-9178-ca28a6aa85d9#/Runtime%20Groups/list-runtime-groups) to list all runtime groups and their IDs. <br><br>
+  You can get the `runtimeGroupId`, by using the [list control planes endpoint](https://developer.konghq.com/spec/cd849478-4628-4bc2-abcd-5d8a83d3b5f2/24c1f98b-ea51-4277-9178-ca28a6aa85d9#/Runtime%20Groups/list-runtime-groups) to list all control planes and their IDs. <br><br>
   You should get a `201` response like the following:
   ```bash
   {